mavidvd/data-ber-03-20/Projects/module-3_projects/04_final-project/README.md

 ## Necessary Deliverables

 A [Final Project Template](final-project-template.md) has been prepared for you to document and report your final project.
 You can use the structure in that template to prepare your report or presentation.
-But you are not limited to the Markdown file format in turning in your report as long as you follow the structure prescribed in the template.
+But you are not limited to the Markdown file format as long as you follow the structure prescribed in the template.

 The following deliverables should be pushed to your Github repo.

 * A (or multiple) Jupyter Notebook (.ipynb) file(s) containing all your Python code.
 * A data folder containing your original datasets and your clean datasets.
-* Your final project report/presentation created from the template.
+* Your final project presentation created from the template.

 ## Presentation Guideline and Criteria